MohamedSquare/CLICK-BC-RPi/README.md

 Now you should have successfully pushed!
 Go check the repo and double check your change is there.

+For future reference run ` git fetch origin BRANCH` to get the changes someone might of made to your branch(This is a very safe method that wont affect your code) then `git merge origin BRANCH` to merge.

 # Image Processing and Tracking
 This submit was from a branch.